No, Tylenol Does Not Cause Autism. Donald Trump is Wrong Again.

 Written by the HeyASD Editorial Team

 We’re autistic-owned, and we are not here for scare politics.
-US President Donald Trump made an evidence-free claim tying Tylenol to autism.
-It’s wrong, reckless, and stigmatizing.
+Trump’s latest misinformation — tying Tylenol to autism — is wrong, reckless, and stigmatizing.
 Autism is not a disease to “prevent.”
 It is a neurotype.
 The root causes of autism are complex and primarily genetic — not the result of an over-the-counter fever reducer.

 Why Trump’s Tylenol–Autism Claim Is Dangerous